-- ◆ The Today page appears first when you open TRITON Web Security in a browser.
-It shows the operating status of Websense software, and can display charts of filtering activities in the network since midnight. - ◆ The History page shows charts of filtering activities in the network for up to 30 days. - Hybrid Web security reports (filtering handled by the Websense SaaS components) are a subset of the History page. - Presentation reports and Investigative reports are extensive reporting tools that give you options for generating, customizing, and scheduling Internet usage reports.
+• The Today page appears first when you open TRITON - Web Security in a browser.
+It shows the operating status of Websense software, and can display charts of filtering activities in the network since midnight.

+- The History page shows charts of filtering activities in the network for up to 30 days. - Presentation reports and Investigative reports are extensive reporting tools that give you options for generating, customizing, and scheduling Internet usage reports.